The Royal Family and Court

 - The Corruptor: She claims that she can see the darkness inside people, either their darker traits or greatest fears, and use that against them.

-- Evil Counterpart: As far as this show is concerned, she is this to Princess Elena - sealed in a locket just as Elena was sealed in an amulet, and helping Prisma just as Elena helped Sofia.
+- Evil Counterpart: As far as this show is concerned, she is this to Princess Elena - sealed in a magical locket by her enemies just as Elena was sealed in a magical amulet by her enemies (by accident), and helping Prisma by seeking out the power of previous Disney villains just as Elena helped Sofia by summoning the power of precious Disney Princesses.

 - Eviler Than Thou: She flat-out describes herself as "the greater of two evils" in relation to Prisma in her Villain Song.